-Exhibit Number Description 1.1 Form of Underwriting Agreement.
+ECCIII 10: EXHIBITES Exhibit Number Description 1.1 Form of Underwriting Agreement.
 3.1 Fourth Amended and Restated Agreement of Limited Partnership of Ferrellgas Partners, L.P. dated as of February 18, 2003.
 Incorporated by reference to Exhibit 4.3 to the Current Report on Form 8-K of Ferrellgas Partners, L.P. filed February 18, 2003.
 3.2 Second Amended and Restated Agreement of Limited Partnership of Ferrellgas, L.P. dated as of October 14, 1998 .
-Incorporated by reference to Exhibit 10.1 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. filed April 6, 2001.
+Incorporated by reference to Exhibit 10.1 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. filed March 17, 1999.
 3.3 First Amendment to the Second Amended and Restated Agreement of Limited Partnership of Ferrellgas, L.P. dated as of June 5, 2000.
 Incorporated by reference to Exhibit 10.2 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. filed June 14, 2000.
 3.4 Certificate of Incorporation of Ferrellgas Partners Finance Corp. filed with the Delaware Secretary of State on March 28, 1996.
 Incorporated by reference to Exhibit 3.2 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. filed June 13, 1997.
 3.5 Bylaws of Ferrellgas Partners Finance Corp. adopted as of April 1, 1996.
 Incorporated by reference to Exhibit 3.3 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. filed June 13, 1997.
 3.6 Certificate of Incorporation of Ferrellgas Finance Corp. filed with the Delaware Secretary of State on January 16, 2003.
 Incorporated by reference to Exhibit 4.1 to the Current Report on Form 8-K of Ferrellgas Partners, L.P. filed February 18, 2003.
 3.7 Bylaws of Ferrellgas Finance Corp. adopted as of January 16, 2003.
 Incorporated by reference to Exhibit 4.2 to the Current Report on Form 8-K of Ferrellgas Partners, L.P. filed February 18, 2003.
-4.1 Specimen Certificate evidencing Common Units representing Limited Partner Interests (contained in Exhibit 3.1 as Exhibit A thereto). : 4.2 Specimen Certificate evidencing Senior Units representing Limited Partner Interests.
+4.1 Specimen Certificate evidencing Common Units representing Limited Partner Interests (contained in Exhibit 3.1 as Exhibit A thereto).
+4.2 Specimen Certificate evidencing Senior Units representing Limited Partner Interests.
 4.3 Specimen Certificate evidencing Deferred Participation Units representing Limited Partner Interests.
 4.4 Indenture, dated as of September 24, 2002, with form of Note attached, among Ferrellgas Partners, L.P., Ferrellgas Partners Finance Corp. and U.S. Bank National Association, as trustee, relating to 83/4% Senior Notes due 2012.
 Incorporated by reference to Exhibit 4.1 to our Current Report on Form 8-K filed September 24, 2002.
+4.5 Form of Senior Indenture among Ferrellgas Partners, L.P., Ferrellgas Partners Finance Corp. and Trustee, with form of Note attached.
+4.6 Form of Subordinated Indenture among Ferrellgas Partners, L.P., Ferrellgas Partners Finance Corp. and Trustee, with form of Note attached.
+4.7 Form of Senior Indenture among Ferrellgas, L.P., Ferrellgas Finance Corp. and Trustee, with form of Note attached.
+4.8 Form of Subordinated Indenture among Ferrellgas, L.P., Ferrellgas Finance Corp. and Trustee, with form of Note attached.
+4.9 Form of Warrant.

-4.5 Form of Senior Indenture.
-4.6 Form of Subordinated Indenture.
-4.7 Form of Note.
-4.8 Form of Warrant.
-4.9 Form of Warrant Agreement.
-5.1 Opinion of Mayer, Brown, Rowe $\&$ Maw as to the legality of the securities registered hereby.
-8.1 Opinion of Mayer, Brown, Rowe & Maw as to tax matters. : 12.1 Calculation of Ratio of Earnings to Fixed Charges.
+\ 5.1 Opinion of Mayer, Brown, Rowe & Maw as to the legality of the securities registered hereby.

+8.1 Opinion of Mayer, Brown, Rowe & Maw as to tax matters.
+12.1 Calculation of Ratio of Earnings to Fixed Charges.
 23.1 Consent of Deloitte & Touche LLP.

-Consent of Mayer, Brown, Rowe & Maw (contained in Exhibit 5.1 and 8.1 herewith).
-23.2
+23.2 Consent of Mayer, Brown, Rowe & Maw (contained in Exhibits 5.1 and 8.1 herewith).
 25.1 Statement of Eligibility of Trustee on Form T-1.

-Filed herewith.
+\ Filed herewith.